Skip to main content

 Cortisol the Double Edged Sword of Stress

 Cortisol, your primary stress hormone, is essential for survival.
 In short bursts, it can heighten focus and enhance memory formation, preparing you to face a threat.
-Chronic stress, however, leads to persistently elevated levels, which has a corrosive effect on the brain.
+Chronic stress, however, leads to persistently elevated cortisol levels, which has a corrosive effect on the brain.

 High cortisol can disrupt synaptic plasticity, the process of forming new neural connections, and can even lead to atrophy in the hippocampus.
 This biochemical environment makes learning difficult and impairs memory retrieval, leaving you feeling mentally fatigued and overwhelmed.